Favicon

 Press Releases

-Ragon faculty finds intricate functions of Resident Tissue Macrophages (RTM’s) extend beyond immune defense
+Ragon faculty sheds light on intricate functions of Resident Tissue Macrophages (RTM’s) which extend beyond immune defense

-Researchers at the Ragon Institute, including faculty member Hernandez Moura Silva, PhD, recently published a paper in Science Immunology with significant findings regarding resident tissue macrophages (RTMs), shedding light on their multifaceted roles in organ health.
+The lab of the Ragon Institute faculty member Hernandez Moura Silva, PhD, recently published a review in Science Immunology regarding resident tissue macrophages (RTMs), shedding light on their multifaceted roles in organ health.

 ‘Evolution of an Epidemic’ Returns — Taking Students Across South Africa to Learn the Real-World Impact of HIV and COVID-19